-The asynchronous request-reply scenario is described in Using an MQGet node in a request-response flow.
+The asynchronous request-reply scenario is described in A request-response scenario using an MQGet node.

 The asynchronous request-reply scenario is also detailed in the sample Coordinated Request Reply sample which could be adapted for Web Service usage.

 Another Web services scenario is described in the sample: Web Service Host sample.